 As part of the collaboration between Eurotunnel and Formula E, an electric racing car drove in the service tunnel for the launch of the 2019 championship season.

-In the context of Eurotunnel's preparation for the exit of the United Kingdom from the European Union, visit of Edouard philippe, French prime Minister, to the Coquelles terminal.
+As part of Eurotunnel's preparation for the exit of the United Kingdom from the European Union, visit of Edouard Philippe, French Prime Minister, to the Coquelles terminal.

 Eurotunnel introduced automatic face recognition e-gate technology.